Bayern Munich's 11 fledgling Bundesliga debutants under Vincent Kompany

 Bayern’s astonishing goals tally means they have often been comfortably ahead in the second half of Bundesliga games this campaign.
 As such, that has afforded chances to the likes of Cardozo, who saw a full 30 minutes of action on his debut against Gladbach on Matchday 25.

-The Brazilian winger has been included in both matchday squads since, coming on from the bench against Union last time out.
+The Brazilian winger has been included in a number of matchday squads since.

 Erblin Osmani – 16 years, 10 months, 2 days